-DROPped. contributions from date of hire to the earlier of DROP and Command hired as Police Patrol prior to June 16, 2014, that DROP on or after June 16, 2014) per annum is paid on DROP account and annuity withdrawal account from DROP date to retirement date.
+DROPped members.
+Interest at the rate of 4% (2% for eligible Police Patrol and Command hired as Police Patrol prior to June 16, 2014, that DROP on or after June 16, 2014) per annum is paid on DROP account and annuity withdrawal account from DROP date to retirement date.